-Clause 3(a) provides that the Living Allowance for English as a Second Language Scheme is to be included as a "current special educational assistance scheme".
+Clause 3(a) provides that the Living Allowance for English as a Second Language Scheme is to be included as a "current special educational assistance scheme" (the Principal Act provides for a debt management regime in relation to current special educational assistance schemes: see Part 6 of the Principal Act).

-The LAESL Scheme is a small scheme that provides a living allowance for migrant students undertaking certain courses in English as a Second Language.
+The Living Allowance for English as a Second Language Scheme is a small scheme that provides a living allowance for migrant students undertaking certain courses in English as a Second Language.
 The allowance is at the same level as unemployment benefit.